nebuly-ai/optimate/apps/maximize/gpus_elasticity/README.md

 The App extends the basic implementation with features such as over-quota pods preemption, CompositeElasticQuota resources, custom resource, fair sharing of over-quota resources, and optional maximum limits.
 CompositeElasticQuota are quotas associated with groups of namespaces, allowing users to set quotas at organization levels as opposed to team level.

-Overall, GPUs Elasticity allows user to benefit from amore flexible and efficient resource quota management in your Kubernetes cluster.
+Overall, GPUs Elasticity allows user to benefit from a more flexible and efficient resource quota management in your Kubernetes cluster.
 Try it out today, and reach out if you have any feedback!